 What does it entail?

-Although this precedent may not be included within compliance or business regulations, it has become a standard for backup strategies and will enable your organization to get up and running in the event of a breach or other incidents of downtime.
-The 3-2-1 backup rule states that you should:
+Although this precedent may not be discussed specifically within compliance or business regulations, it has become the minimum standard for backup strategies and will facilitate your recovery.
+It will get your organization back up and running in the event of a breach, and several other types of increasingly common threats that cause downtime.
+The 3 2 1 backup rule states that you should:

 - Have 3 copies of your data

-- Stored in 2 different types of media
+- Stored on 2 different types of media

-The beauty of this rule is that it's simple to understand and easy to maintain, ensuring that organizations always have a copy of their resources available during a disaster.
+The beauty of this rule is that it's simple for everyone understand and easy to maintain.
+It is one of the ways to ensure that backups are always restorable and that organizations always have a copy of their resources available during a disaster.

 Besides its simplicity, this rule has numerous other business benefits.
-For one, the redundancy ensures that even if one copy is destroyed or otherwise unavailable, there are others accessible.
-This will increase your organization's chances of getting your systems back online and minimizing the effects of a disaster.
+For one, the redundancy ensures that when one copy is destroyed or otherwise unavailable, there are other backup copies accessible.
+This will increase your organization's chances of getting your systems back online in a reasonable amount of time, and helps to mitigate the effects of such a disaster.